Sverige, det bästa på vår jord

 Sverige, det bästa på vår jord (Swedish for 'Sweden, the best on our earth'.) is a song written by Sebastian Fronda, Mikael Clauss and Thomas Thörnholm.
 The song won an Aftonbladet early 2008 Internet contest, applying for the Team Sweden fight song for the 2008 UEFA European Football Championship in Austria and Switzerland.
 The song was recorded by Markoolio and was released as a single on 5 May 2008.
-It also appeared on his 2008 studio album, called Jag är konst.
+It also appeared on his 2008 studio album, titled Jag är konst.
 The song peaked at number one on the Swedish Singles Chart.